nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * `tk` - Tank Name

 Optional Prefixes:
 * `tk/` - If added, will display a sorting by tank.
-For example, `fish sort by/n tk/2`, will sort the 2nd tank by name and display the results.
+For example, `fish sort by/n` will sort all the fishes by name and display the results.
+In comparison,`fish sort by/n tk/2` will **only** sort the fishes in the 2nd tank by name and display the results.